VictorRodriguez/autofdo_tutorial/README.md

     $ ./profile_generator.py some_tool.data

-Then you will have a `some_tool.afdo` merged profile that cam be used to recompile the "some_tool" binary
+Then you will have a `some_tool.afdo` merged profile that can be used to recompile the "some_tool" binaries